 SFOBB environmental compliance and storm water pollution prevention plan (SWPPP) inspections were conducted weekly at all active project sites.
 The project team continues to work closely with construction to ensure compliance with environmental permits and regulations and to improve best management practices.
 During dismantling activities of the original east span, the contractor uses debris containment structures to capture and collect debris.
-Structures are installed on the traveler system under the lower deck of the original east span are used to collect demolition debris The environmental team now prepares a monthly update report for dissemination to district management as well as other interested parties.
-The report details that month's environmental events and future action items.
+Structures are installed on the traveler system under the lower deck of the original east span are used to collect demolition debris.

+The environmental team now prepares a monthly Look Ahead and SFOBB Environmental Status Report for dissemination to district management as well as other interested parties.
+These reports detail that month's environmental events and future action items.